FrankUrbainsky/file-away/readme.txt

 = I installed the latest update and now the TinyMCE button has disappeared from my page editor.
 What gives? = Yeah, that's a weird bug with WordPress's auto-update process that occurs sometimes.
 To fix, just download the plugin manually and install it via FTP or something.
 == Changelog ==
+= 2.6.1 =
+* Patch for those who don't have openssl configured on their server, to prevent fatal error when calling openssl function.
 = 2.6 =
 * Added feature: encrypted download links with url masking, for [fileaway] lists and tables.
 * Fixed: filename link was spanning whole width of table cell when Playback mode is activated.